cheerfulstoic/credo_unnecessary_reduce/README.md

 ```

 In this case the `credo_unnecessary_reduce` check will just recommend replacing with the outermost pattern in can detect (`Enum.filter` in this case).
 It may be possible to support suggesting the whole chain, but because of the complexity of that challenge it's enough for now that `Enum.reduce` calls that can be simplified are identified successfully.

+## Current Limitations

+The check currently detects and suggests replacements for certain patterns of `Enum.reduce`.
+However, it may not suggest the full chain of refactors, especially in complex combinations where multiple operations are performed in sequence.

+## Bugs

+This library is designed to lean on the side of triggering **only when a use of reduce would be better served by another function**.
+This means that there are some cases it will never be able to catch.

+Also, it's possible that it may catch cases which don't necessarily need to be replaced.
+If you could make an argument that `reduce` is better, that could be a bug and a GitHub issue would be welcome!

 ## TODO